We're pleased to continue to support your library needs to the very best of our ability during this time!

 Information Literacy Instruction

-We invite faculty to reach out to Josh Cohen, Instruction and Outreach Librarian, and Jennifer Strain, Instruction and Scholarly Communications Librarian, to schedule information literacy instruction sessions and workshops for the fall!
+We invite faculty to reach out to Josh Cohen, Instruction and Outreach Librarian, and Jennifer Strain, Instruction and Scholarly Communications Librarian, to schedule information literacy instruction sessions and workshops!
+You may also submit your requests via our request form if you'd prefer.
 Visit our Information Literacy page to learn more about the program and its goals, and to view sample topics covered in first-year and upper-division courses.

-Feel free to connect with us for your research needs this summer!
+Feel free to connect with us for your research needs this semester!

 Check out our Getting Started research guide for a step-by-step overview of the research process as well as tips for locating specific types of sources.
 This guide also offers hints for search strategies, source evaluation, and citation.

-Our department-specific research guides recommend key resources for tackling research assignments within your major.
+Our program-specific research guides recommend key resources for tackling research assignments within your major.

 Suggestions for Purchase